datacarpentry/astronomy-python/_extras/guide.md

 ### Lesson 3: Proper motion
 * This is a really long lesson.
 But, by the end of it you will have prototyped making the first row of Figure 1.
 Make sure to keep your eyes on the prize.
 This is likely the last lesson of Day 1
 * Transforming back: the discussion about the motivation to transform back to GD-1 frame is a great time to have student build up some intuition about the proper motion selection and how this relates to the physical picture.
 Remind them again that GD-1 is a globular cluster that is being pulled into a stream along the phi1 direction.
 This means that GD-1 stars should have non-zero motion along the phi1 direction and motion close to 0 in the phi2 direction.
-* Don't let students get too hung up on setting the distance and radial velocity to constants.
+* Don't let learners get too hung up on setting the distance and radial velocity to constants.
 For distance, the parallax is so close to 0 that they are unreliable and as mentioned, the radial velocity is to avoid errors.
 * The plot at the end of the reflex correction is a good example of an intermediate step to determining the best filter for GD-1 stars.
 You can imagine doing this data exploration yourself and trying first a purely spatial plot, then realizing that there are too many non-GD-1 stars included and that you need another way to filter out foreground stars.
 Proper motion!
 * This lesson takes a slight detour to introduce a few features of Pandas DataFrames.
 To keep this connected to the story, you can talk about how data exploration is an important part of prototyping your query and making sure you are getting the results you expect in the format you expect them in.
 * Starting with selecting the centerline, we do a series of filters on different data frames.
 Take a minute before you teach this section to make sure you understand what each one represents.
 We use results_df to build centerline_df.
 We use centerline_df to determine proper motion limits.
 We use the proper motion limits determined from centerline_df to select GD-1 stars from results_df.
 This is selected_df.